 2. Rotate Your Phone for Unique Perspectives

 iPhone lenses are located in the top right corner of the back of the phone which makes it hard to get interesting or unique perspectives.
 Try rotating your phone to get the lenses closer to the ground and see a different field of view.
 This will help you create a better foreground with more depth.
+For more creative tricks using an iPhone camera check out this article.

 3. Use Accessories To Enhance Your Images